 30. For more details on the required information and digital photographs, please refer to Module 8.4 Equine Infectious Anemia.

 31. Accredited veterinarians are responsible for the security and proper use of their digital signature and shall take reasonable care to prevent its misuse.
 Only accredited veterinarians are authorized to sign documents using their password protected electronic signature.
 Other clinic staff does not have the authority to be part of the signing process.
 Utilization of your electronic signature by anyone other than yourself would be considered a breach of your agreement as an accredited veterinarian and would render the form invalid.
 Please note that provisions of article 10 from your Accredited Veterinarian Agreement also apply to the electronic submission of documents through an electronic system.

-32. Please contact the CFIA-approved laboratory directly to confirm what documentation or notification is required when using a CFIA-approved electronic EIA certification system for sample submission. (contact information available in Module 3.3).
+32. Please contact the CFIA-approved laboratory directly to confirm what documentation or notification is required when using a CFIA-approved electronic EIA certification system for sample submission.
+(Contact information available in Module 3.3).

 33. Final CFIA-approved electronic EIA test certificates are recognized as official EIA test results, and can be accessed online in real-time by the owner (optional), the accredited veterinarian, the CFIA-approved laboratory and CFIA.
-Black and white or colour printed copies of the electronic EIA test certificate are both acceptable and can be used for domestic use within Canada and as proof of a negative EIA test result for export purposes.
+Black and white or color printed copies of the electronic EIA test certificate are both acceptable and can be used for domestic use within Canada and as proof of a negative EIA test result for export purposes.